 1. Waveguide vs. Horn: A comparison

-Before diving into my findings I think I should clarify something: What makes a waveguide a waveguide and why is it not called horn, they look the same right?
+Before diving into my findings I think I should clarify something: What makes a waveguide a waveguide, and why is it not called horn, they look the same right?
 A very common question and one that is both very complicated and simple at the same time.
-To put it shortly, all horns are waveguides but not all waveguides are horns.
+To put it shortly, all horns are waveguides, but not all waveguides are horns.
 And this is where the complicated part comes in.
-By surrounding a transducer with a solid object you force (or guide) the soundwaves into a certain direction (with the exception of bass frequencies of course) causing a so called pattern control a.k.a. directivity control.
-Therefore any object can act as a waveguide but of course not every object will have desirable outcomes.
-Based on the rate at which the waveguide expands it will start acting as a horn, adding gain to certain frequencies but also distortion to some degree.
-This is what separates a favorably shaped piece of plastic from an actual horn, let alone a very well designed horn (one with little of the typical drawbacks of a horn).
+By surrounding a transducer with a solid object you force (or guide) the soundwaves into a certain direction (with the exception of bass frequencies of course) causing a so-called pattern control a.k.a. directivity control.
+Therefore any object can act as a waveguide, but of course not every object will have desirable outcomes.
+Based on the rate at which the waveguide expands, it will start acting as a horn, adding gain to certain frequencies but also distortion to some degree.
+This is what separates a favourably shaped piece of plastic from an actual horn, let alone a very well-designed horn (one with little of the typical drawbacks of a horn).

 So, the tweeters listed below are tweeters that have some sort of smooth transition between the face plate and the throat of the Visaton WG 148 R or a gap that can easily be filled with a small amount of putty to create a smooth transition.
 Any tweeter that is not on the list either does not fit at all or has not been tested because I thought it would not fit.

 - Diameter: To what degree does the diameter of the throat somehow match that of the tweeter?